MaxielDJ7/IS601_M01/readme.md

 ## GIT

 - git status | current state our git working directory
 - git remote add <name> <url> | create a new connection to remote repo
 - git checkout -b <name_of_new_branch> | create and move to local branch
 - git commit -am 'message here' | stages files and commits changes
 - git push <remote> <branch> | pushes changes from branch to remote
 - git merge <branch> | merges branch with current main
+- git branch | lists all local branches in repo